Moody College of Communication

 The inaugural competition for the Dan Rather Medals for News and Guts generated outstanding work from student and professional journalists across the country.
 The entries covered a range of topics – from city, county and federal organizations to school administration to for-profit companies.
 What they shared in common was a demonstrated commitment to reporting the tough stories of 2023 that needed to be told.

-Michael Riley, David Kocieniewski, Monte Reel, Jessica Brice, Eric Fan and Michael Smith
+Michael Riley, David Kocieniewski, Monte Reel, Jessica Brice, Eric Fan, Michael Smith, Natalie Obiko Pearson, Chris Cannon, Henry Baker

 2024 Professional Prize Winner

-Bloomberg News reporters Michael Riley, David Kocieniewski, Monte Reel, Jessica Brice, Eric Fan and Michael Smith received the professional prize for “How the US drives gun exports and fuels violence around the world,” a series that revealed the role Republican and Democratic administrations played in boosting the export of U.S.-made guns.
+Bloomberg News reporters Michael Riley, David Kocieniewski, Monte Reel, Jessica Brice, Eric Fan, Michael Smith, Natalie Obiko Pearson, Chris Cannon and Henry Baker received the professional prize for “How the US drives gun exports and fuels violence around the world,” a series that revealed the role Republican and Democratic administrations played in boosting the export of U.S.-made guns.

 Theo Baker